Naseband/ProcessLoopbackCapture/README.md

 If StartCapture returns an error, the capture client is reset completely and you are free to try again.

 A ProcessLoopbackCapture instance can also be destroyed at any time.
 The AudioClient will be uninitialized properly.
+Again, make sure that if destroying the object would cause the capture to be stopped, you will need to destroy it on the same thread that *started* the capture.
+This is a requirement from the WASAPI engine.
+Not doing so can lead to random errors and crashes.

 # Notes

 StartCapture is a blocking operation.
-On some systems, depending on load and device activity, there may be times where it takes a few seconds to finish.
+On some systems, depending on load and device activity, there may be times where it takes a few seconds to execute.

 For fast capture starting/stopping without changing any settings, you can use PauseCapture and ResumeCapture.